Flexible MBA

 - MGMT D77 Managing Family Business in the Digital Era

-- or other entrepreneurship or family business courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Registrar’s Office.
+- or other entrepreneurship or family business courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Office of the Registrar.

 - Foundation (required): FINC D30 Financial Management